Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 The below itinerary is indicative.
 No two cruises with Coral Expeditions will be the same, with each expedition crafted by our experienced Masters and Expedition Leaders.
 Throughout the expedition we may make changes to the itinerary as necessary to maximise your expeditionary experience.
 Allowances may be made for seasonal variations, weather, tidal conditions and any other event that may affect the operation of the vessel.
 Coral Expeditions suggests that you do not arrive on the day of embarkation or depart on the day of disembarkation due to any changes that may occur in scheduling.

-Board Coral Discoverer at Cairns Trinity Wharf on 21 October or 11 November 2021 at 4pm for a 5pm departure.
+Board Coral Discoverer at Cairns Trinity Wharf at 4pm for a 5pm departure.
 Enjoy afternoon tea onboard and a chance to meet your fellow travellers as we set sail northwards.
 This evening join guests and the friendly crew as we enjoy the Captain’s welcome drinks and sit down to the first of many delicious dinners.

 Discover historic Cooktown, with buildings dating back to the 1870’s.
 Here you will have the choice of a guided indigenous cultural tour, or a guided Cooktown historic tour.
 You will also have the opportunity for time at leisure to explore Cooktown’s attractions which include art galleries, the botanic gardens, James Cook Museum (with original artefacts from the HMB Endeavour), lookouts, and a walk to the top of Grassy Hill.